avantrec/soco-cli/README.md

 ## Cached Discovery

-By default, SoCo-CLI uses the speaker discovery mechanisms in SoCo, which uses the native Sonos SSDP multicast process to discover Sonos devices, and then to look up speakers by their name.
-If this fails, SoCo-CLI will fall back to scanning every IP address on your local network(s) to find the speaker.
-It's likely to be doing this if your network contains multiple Sonos systems (multiple 'households'), or if the network has problems with multicast forwarding.
+SoCo-CLI uses the full range of speaker discovery mechanisms in SoCo to look up speakers by their names.
+First, the native Sonos SSDP multicast process is tried.

-This can be slower than is desirable, so SoCo-CLI also provides an alternative process that scans the complete local network for Sonos devices, and caches the results in a local file for use in future operations.
+If this fails, SoCo-CLI will try scanning every IP address on your local network(s) to find the speaker; it's likely to be doing this if your network contains multiple Sonos systems (multiple 'households'), or if the network has problems with multicast forwarding.
+This can be slower than is desirable, so SoCo-CLI also provides an alternative process that scans the complete local network for Sonos devices as a one-off process, and then caches the results in a local file for use in future operations.

-So, it's often faster and more convenient to use the local cached speaker list.
-Also, in terms of convenience, speaker name matches can be case insensitive and can match on substrings.
-The disadvantage of using the cached discovery mechanism is that the speaker list can become stale, requiring a manual refresh.
+It's often faster and more convenient to use the local cached speaker list.
+The disadvantage of using the cached discovery mechanism is that the speaker list can become stale due to speakers being added/removed/renamed, or IP addresses having changed, meaning the cached list must be refreshed.
+The `sonos-discover` command, discussed below, is a convenient way of doing this.

 ### Usage